FTSRG/modes3-smartcity/docs/blog/codegen/demo-1.md

 ![gamma](cross2.png)

 Thus we came to a properly working model - the next task was to divide it up into Nodes, so that it can be run on multiple computers communicating through DDS.
-To do that, we situated them in so-called wrappers.
-Using our tool we then we generated the necessary Java files.
+To do that, we allocated each component to a node using our language.
+Then, with the help of our code generator we generated the necessary Java files.

 ## Setting up the demo

 The lamps are controlled by two Raspberry PI 2, the control can be arbitrarily managed from a computer or a physical button run by a third PI 2.
-To write controller programs, we used the PI4J Java library as it seemed to be convenient to use.
-As our Java programs belonging to the Nodes (in this case PIs) have already been generated, the controller programs were rather simple - they realize listeners, which start the appropriate program when the signal is detected.
-The only thing left was to commit the completed files on the PIs.
-We carried out the transmission using our deployer, and finally - after lenghty debugging - the lights came alive.
+To write the programs, we used the PI4J Java library as it seemed convenient to use.
+As our Java classes respresenting the nodes and the state machines have already been generated, the programs themselves were rather simple to write - they have listeners to various gpio events, which raise the appropriate events of the state machine when a signal is detected and vice versa.
+The only thing left was to transmit the completed files to our PIs.
+We carried out the transmissions using our deployer, and finally - after lenghty debugging - the lights came alive.

 <div style="text-align:center"><iframe width="560" height="315" src="https://www.youtube.com/embed/a5AO5XbRryw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></div>